fatihah-zahari/fatihah-zahari/README.md

 # Hi, I'm Nurul Fatihah 👋

 🎓 Bachelor of Information Technology (Hons)
-💻 Web System Developer | IT Support
+💻 Web System Developer | IT Support | System Automation

+I build structured web-based management systems and support IT operations with practical troubleshooting and system administration experience.
 ---

 ## 🚀 About Me